 There are so many ideas you can do with napkins, but with a fancy china centerpiece, I figured the napkin would look great nestled under the salad plate and draped down on the side of the table.

-TABLE CENTERPIECE
+CHRISTMAS TABLE CENTERPIECE

-Now, for the fun part and that is the centerpiece.
-Start with an eye-catching piece in the middle.
 Because this table is so long, I decided on something that had some length to it also.
-It just happened that my laser cut wooden village by Crate & Barrel was a nice compliment to the Royal Hunt china.
-Next, you will need something around the village so I started thinking about using items that could be used by each guest other senses.
+It just happened that my laser-cut wooden village by Crate & Barrel was a nice compliment to the Royal Hunt china.

-ORANGE & CLOVE CANDLES
+ORANGE & CLOVE CANDLES CENTERPIECE

-Being a Florida girl, I love using oranges whenever I can.
-Did you know that oranges are ready to be picked in December in Florida?
-So, I couldn't wait to add them to this table.
-To make these oranges simply cut the tip off and scoop out just enough insides for the tea light to sit down into it.
 Next, poke holes with a skewer and then stick the cloves inside the holes.
 Here is a great place to create designs like mine.
 And if you want to carve some designs use a Dremel.
 It is much easier and faster!

-PINE, CRANBERRY GARLAND & BATTERY POWERED LIGHTS
+PINE, CRANBERRY GARLAND & BATTERY POWERED LIGHTS CENTERPIECE

 Deciding on what greenery comes down to what you have around the house.
 Pine is abundant in North Florida, so we went with pine but to add another layer we made a cranberry garland simply with a needle and upholstery thread.
-Then for my favorite element, we also added this 6′ copper wire battery powered Christmas lights.
-I wish you could have been there to see how it finished the look and made it sparkle.

 ADDITIONAL FESTIVE TABLESCAPE

-You know how sometimes you have more guest than your table can hold.
+You know how sometimes you have more guests than your table can hold.
 Well, pull out your card table, throw on some white tablecloths and add one of the extra lanterns.
 Check out how we added some pine to the lamp to continue the repetition.
 There was no room on the table to add anything else so this was all that could fit which was just perfect!

-BUFFET
+CHRISTMAS BUFFET DECORATIONS

-Now at this party, the buffet was not being used for food, so we needed to do some decorating.
-Lanterns, pine, and oranges were a great way to create repetition.
 If you have been following my blog, you know that repetition is a design element.
 Using the lanterns on the buffet and the smaller second table.
 And the oranges/clove candles and pine would bring everything together.

 GET THE LOOK: